emissary-ingress/emissary/reference/rate-limits.md

 # Rate Limits

 Rate limits are a powerful way to improve availability and scalability for your microservices.
-With Ambassador, individual requests can be annotated with metadata, called labels.
+With Ambassador Edge Stack, individual requests can be annotated with metadata, called labels.
 These labels can then be passed to a third party [rate limiting service](/reference/services/rate-limit-service) which can then rate limit based on this data.
 If you do not want to write your own rate limiting service, [Ambassador Pro](https://www.getambassador.io/pro) includes an integrated, flexible rate limiting service.

 <div style="border: thick solid red"> </div>

 ## Request labels

-In Ambassador 0.50 and later, each mapping in Ambassador can have multiple *labels* which annotate a given request.
+In Ambassador 0.50 and later, each mapping in Ambassador Edge Stack can have multiple *labels* which annotate a given request.
 These labels are then passed to a rate limiting service through a gRPC interface.
 These labels are specified with the `labels` annotation:

 ```yaml
 apiVersion: ambassador/v1